ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 By incorporating both the annotation guideline and large language model, I envision the following workflows:
-- **Get few-shot predictions by feeding annotation guidelines into the prompt.**
+- **Get LLM predictions by feeding annotation guidelines into the prompt.**
 This is similar to my [previous blog post](/notebook/2023/03/28/llm-annotation/) with the addition of more context from the annotation guideline.
 The engineering challenge here is on feeding a long string of text into a [prompt constrained to